genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/04_server.md

 ### Expected Result

-By the end of this section we should have our all of our server application running.
+By the end of this section we should have all of our server application running.
 We will

 - Generate our server configuration
 - Have our server running